-This form of treatment consists of the knowledge, practices, and skills derived from a native population's beliefs, experiences, and theories.
+Traditional Medicine This form of treatment consists of the knowledge, practices, and skills derived from a native population's beliefs, experiences, and theories.
 Traditional Belizean medicine centers on the use of herbal remedies, not surgical methods, to identify and treat the basic causes of illness.
 Many Belizeans routinely supplement modern therapies with traditional remedies, and some remote Maya communities may rely entirely on medicinal plants to treat diseases and other ailments.
 Belizeans commonly use various herbal tinctures, pastes, and oils to treat everything from skin infections to respiratory diseases.
 For example, the Garifuna brew medicinal bittas, tinctures of roots and various plants steeped in rum.
 Belizeans may also consult traditional healers, who perform rituals rooted in indigenous religious beliefs (see p.
 2 of Religion and Spirituality) to rid the body of illness, ward off evil spirits, sickness, and misfortune, and restore spiritual wellbeing.

-Modern Healthcare System

-The Belizean government provides free or low-cost medical care to all residents through a network of public hospitals and clinics.
-All employed Belizeans contribute to a mandatory health insurance scheme, which covers all maternal and pediatric care: treatment of maior illnesses like HIV/AIDS. cancer. and cardiovascular diseases: and healthcare retirement.
-Belmopan.
-Belize City, and other urban areas feature public hospitals staffed by well-trained physicians, while small healthcare centers and mobile clinics provide care to rural and more remote communities (Photo: Belize Defense Force combat medics treat a mock patient during an exercise).
+Modern Healthcare System The Belizean government provides free or low-cost medical care to all residents through a network of public hospitals and clinics.
+All employed Belizeans contribute to a mandatory health insurance scheme, which covers all maternal and pediatric care; the treatment of major illnesses like HIV/AIDS, cancer, and cardiovascular diseases; and healthcare in retirement.
+Belmopan, Belize City, and other urban areas feature public hospitals staffed by well-trained physicians, while small healthcare centers and mobile clinics provide care to rural and more remote communities.